 - An example is the coca leaf, which when chewed may alleviate either constipation or diarrhea, a paradox according to conventional pharmacology because of the non-specific action .

-Not to oversimplify things, but adaptogens work in accordance with what your body needs at a given moment.
+Not to oversimplify things, but research suggests that adaptogens work in accordance with what your body needs at a given moment.
 By one view, they either stimulate, or calm, while reaching for ‘middle ground.’

 Adaptogenic Benefits of Matcha Green Tea